Permits and Fees for Park Use

 You can apply for a permit under the by-law for an entertainer and there is no charge as long as you do not expect exclusive use of an area of park.
 If you do not secure a permit for an entertainer and proceed with your event, then there would be an expiation fee of $187.

 If you want to hold a gathering (regardless of entertainment) and want exclusive use (such as Hanson Reserve) then you need to pay the $165 fee and $300 bond.

 Because there is high demand for hiring parks we must have a booking system in place.
 Anyone who wants to have exclusive use of a section of a park to have a party must hire it and pay for the use of it, just like any private or publicly owned venue.
 We also ask for a refundable bond in case of damage.

 A recent news article raised the issue of permits for entertainers in parks.
 In this situation, a woman was not fined for having a magician.
 She was fined for failing to have a permit for that magician.

-The woman had enquired with Council about booking Hanson Reserve for her exclusive use to have a children’s party with a magician.
+The woman had enquired with Council about booking Hanson Reserve for her exclusive use to have a children’s party with a bouncy castle.
 She was advised she would need to pay a permit fee of $165 and a fully refundable bond of $300.
 The week before the party she cancelled the booking saying the fee was too high.
 She was advised that if she went ahead with the party at that location she could face an expiation fee of $187.
 She said she would go ahead anyway and “take her chances”.